seblawson11/seblawson11.github.io/_posts/essays/2019-04-21-Dissertation.md

 tags: {essay}
 ---

-You can download a copy of my Dissertation that looks at the relationship between the internet and political equality in the democratic process <a href="/final-copy.pdf" download>here.</a> A copy of the abstract can be found below.
+You can download a copy of my Dissertation that explores the relationship between the internet and political equality in the democratic process <a href="/final-copy.pdf" download>here.</a> A copy of the abstract can be found below.

+n.b updated version to be completed

 <br>